My book reviews include full spoilers. To see other books I’ve reviewed, please click HERE.

 I listened to the audio recording done by Joanne Frogatt.
 She is brilliant.
 Her performance greatly aided me in getting through the hard to endure portions of the book.
 If you want to tackle this book, I definitely recommend her audio recording.

 Do I recommend the novel?
 My answer after finishing is yes.
 In fact, I will now tell you that I enjoyed it and I almost wish to re-read it to see what I missed the first time through.
-Wuthering Heights feels like a novel that becomes more enjoyable on multiple reads.
+Wuthering Heights feels like a novel that likely becomes more enjoyable as one re-reads often.
 If you had asked me my opinion on the book with five chapters to go, my answer would have been no, I do not recommend it, and I am not enjoying it.
 The book for me was a tough climb with a rewarding view at its conclusion.